Kendralabs/cluster-config/pages/cluster_config/cluster_config_push.md

 --INFO Waiting for Restart
 --INFO Done with Restart.
 ```
-If you opted to restart the cluster the request will be sent to the server and polling will check its progress.
+If you opted to restart the cluster, the request is sent to the server and polling check's its progress.

 #### Saving snapshots